circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 Before trying any of the API calls in this section, make sure you have met the following prerequisites:

 * You have set up a GitHub or Bitbucket account with a repository to use with CircleCI.
-* You have completed CircleCI onboarding and you have a project setup.
+* You have completed CircleCI onboarding and you have a project set up.
 * You have a personal API token and have been authenticated to make calls to the server.

 This section provides detailed information on how you can perform the following tasks and operations: